SyncLock. Threads in VB.NET programs run all at the same time. This causes problems when they access sensitive parts of code—it creates conflicts.

 Dim ts As ThreadStart = New ThreadStart(AddressOf A)

 Dim t As Thread = New Thread(ts)

-we see that the Environment.TickCount property evaluates to a number about 100 milliseconds higher each time.
+Output notes.
+Environment.TickCount evaluates to a number about 100 milliseconds higher each time.
 This means that the statements within the SyncLock are not simultaneously run.

 Detail The statements are sequentially run.
 The Thread.Sleep() calls evaluate one after another.